 - Beef liver

 - Whole, organic milk

-According to the US Institute for Medicine (IOM), dietary retinol (one of the preformed, “active” forms of vitamin A) is 12-24 times more active than dietary beta-carotene and alpha-carotene, and the bioavailability (availability to actually use the nutrient in the body) varies greatly from food to food, with food combinations, with amount of fat consumed with the meal, gut health environment, and effectiveness of the individual’s enzyme activity for doing the conversion (here’s looking at you, BCMO1 gene!)7.
+According to the US Institute for Medicine (IOM), dietary retinol (one of the preformed “active” versions of vitamin A) is 12-24 times more active than dietary beta-carotene and alpha-carotene.
+What's more, the bioavailability (or the immediate ability to be absorbed and put to use in the body) varies greatly from food to food, with different combinations, with the amount of fat consumed, and with each individual’s enzyme conversion activity.

-While carotenoids like beta-carotene are not the most active form of vitamin A, they do convert to active vitamin A in the body in part, and are also utilized in the body for non-provitamin A jobs, like as potent antioxidants.
+While carotenoids like beta-carotene are not the most active form of vitamin A, they do convert to active vitamin A in the body in part, and are also utilized for non-provitamin A tasks, like potent antioxidants.

-Here’s a list of plant-based foods that are rich in carotenoids, which convert in varying amounts to the active forms of vitamin A8:
+These plant-based foods are rich in carotenoids, which convert in varying amounts to the active forms of vitamin A8:

 - Sweet potatoes

 - Mustard, collard, turnip, and beet greens